 - Enable Bold Text if you believe it will help readability.

-One excellent way for you to stay in touch with your recipient is with that awesome new iPad you’re giving them.
+iPads are an excellent way to stay in touch with your elderly loved ones.
 So, make sure that they have an easy way to contact you, their friends, and the rest of the family.

 Contacts: This is an easy one.
 Pop open the Contacts app and enter as much information for as many of your loved one’s contacts as you can.
-You can also set up a Group so that contacting the whole family or the grandchildren is just a tap away.
+You can also create a group for the whole family by going to Add List and selecting Add Contacts.
+That way, it’ll be much easier for your loved one to contact the people that matter the most to them.

 FaceTime: While your recipient can easily start a FaceTime call with a contact once you show them how, you can actually get the app ready to make calls.
 Take a moment and make a FaceTime call with the iPad to yourself or other contacts your recipient will likely call.